CppPhil/philslib/README.md

 include/pl/restrict.hpp: Portable macro to define a restrict pointer.
 include/pl/size_t.hpp: User defined literal to create std::size_t objects.
 include/pl/source_line.hpp: Macro that expands to a string literal of the current line in the current source file.
+include/pl/strcontains.hpp: Function to check if a null-terminated string contains another null-terminated string as a substring.
 include/pl/strdup.hpp: strdup and strndup functions similar to the ones known from POSIX or the C dynamic memory TR.
 include/pl/string_view.hpp: string view type for null-terminated strings with a never emtpy guarantee.
 include/pl/stringify.hpp: The classic stringification macro.